sage-code/maj/README.md

 We accept volunteer work to improve the language.

-1. To translate in other languages;
+1. To review grammar and text;
-2. To review grammar and text;
+2. To improve lexicon and examples;
-3. To improve lexicon and examples;
+3. To write short stories;
-4. To write short stories;
+4. To have a conversation;
-5. To have a conversation;
+5. To translate in other languages;

 Thanks for reading.
-We are waiting for you to join us!
+We are waiting for you to join us soon!

 **Community:**